amits248/RetailPulse-SQL-Driven-Revenue-Retention-Analytics-/README.md

 generation artifact of a fixed-length demo, not a claimed real-world growth rate), which is why the write-up above leans on ratios, segment splits, and retention rates rather than a headline revenue-growth number.

-## Possible extensions

-- Swap SQLite for Postgres and add a `dbt` layer for the transformation logic
-- Add a `sessions`/`events` table for funnel analysis (view → cart → purchase)
-- Materialized views for the RFM and cohort queries, refreshed on a schedule
-- A small Streamlit dashboard on top of `results/*.csv`

-## License

-MIT — see `LICENSE`.